davygoat/simh-os32/README.md

 # SimH Interdata OS/32 kit

 This repository holds the source code and build files for a SimH software kit with a working OS/32 system with two assemblers, four high level languages, and a handy Tcl/Expect based FTP server front-end.
-The kit is built with bitsavers tapes using SimH 4.0, but the ready-made disk also works with SimH 3.X "Classic".
+The kit is built from bitsavers tapes with SimH 4.0, but the ready-made disk also works with SimH 3.X "Classic".

 OS/32 base system and software development tools: